jhchabran/aoc2020/README.md

 - Day 4: TIL importing stuff, TIL `Maybe T`
 - Day 5: Straighforward.
 I feel like how my expressions are written could be really improved.
 Args separated by spaces but without surrounding `()` like in Lisp feels really weird.
 - Day 6: part1 was extremely easy, just use a Set. part2 was equally simple, excepted the input contained a `\n` at the end wich messed up with the result.
+- Day 7: phew, learning about custom data types at the same time wasn't a fun exercise.
+Ended rewriting everything with maps and a simpler data structure and it's way much simpler to read.